St. Patrick's Day Find the Letter Worksheets Activity for Preschoolers

 St. Patrick’s Day Find the Letter Printables

-Your preschoolers will love to work on recognizing the uppercase and lowercase versions of those letters among many other letters of the alphabet, in these adorable and FREE, St. Patrick’s Day Find the Letter worksheets.
+Your preschoolers will love working on recognizing the uppercase and lowercase versions of those letters, among many other letters of the alphabet, in these adorable and FREE St. Patrick’s Day Find the Letter worksheets.

 Each page has a white background to save on ink, but I wanted to include the featured image in color to make it more attractive and extra fun for your children.
-You can always print it out in black and white if you don’t want the color.
-The image will be seen regardless.
+You can always print it out in black and white if you don’t want the color, but the image will be seen regardless.

-This set of alphabet worksheets includes 10 pages, one for each of the words clover, leprechaun, horseshoe, shamrock, harp, pot, rainbow, green, coin, and hat.
+This set of alphabet worksheets includes ten pages, one for each of the words clover, leprechaun, horseshoe, shamrock, harp, pot, rainbow, green, coin, and hat.

 St. Patrick's Day Find the Letter Worksheets